Putin warns West Ukraine is ‘on the way to tragedy’

 KIEV/BAKHMUT, Ukraine, Jul 7 (Reuters) – Russian President Vladimir Putin on Thursday accused the West of carrying out decades of aggression against Moscow, and warned that Western countries might even try to beat Russia on the battlefield. , but that this will lead to a tragedy for Ukraine.

-The statement comes as Russian Foreign Minister Sergei Lavrov prepared for a closed-door meeting of G20 ministers of state in Indonesia on Friday, which will be the first time Putin’s top diplomat will meet with the most outspoken opponents since the February invasion of Ukraine.
+The statement comes as Russian Foreign Minister Sergei Lavrov prepared for a closed-door meeting of G20 ministers of state in Indonesia on Friday, which will be the first time Putin’s top diplomat will meet with the most outspoken opponents since the invasion of Ukraine in February.

 In Ukraine, the regional governor of the northeastern city of Kharkiv said late on Thursday that three people had been killed and another five wounded after Russian forces bombed the city.